Reducing time to treatment to save more lives

 It proved to be the best decision when we tested it alongside the Accordion concept.

-We designed a panel with a live-stream visualization of patient data across a 5-second timescale and event-entry methods.
+We designed a panel with a live-stream visualization of patient data across a 5-second timescale and event-entry axis.

 The patient’s ECG, oxygen saturation, and non-invasive blood pressure, are livestreamed through the ZOLL® X Series® monitor/defibrillator that is used by the HEMS team on-scene and en-route to the hospital.
 The monitor allows data entry in the form of interventions that update the screen’s intervention panel with respective timestamps.